va loan network white logo

 VA Loan Eligibility Criteria

 To qualify for a VA loan, applicants must meet certain service-related criteria set by the Department of Veterans Affairs (VA).
-These requirements ensure that veterans, active-duty service members, and their families have access to this benefit to assist in homeownership.
+These requirements ensure that Veterans, active-duty service members, and their families have access to this benefit to assist in homeownership.

 Eligibility Criteria: